Beshasha, filter coffee

 Arrived at the roastery: October 2023

-All of our coffees are shipped as whole beans
+All our coffees are shipped as whole beans

 Tell me more about Mustafa's work

-At some point we have to get to know Mustafa Aba Keno personally.
-The man can certainly tell you a lot - because he has only had an export license since 2018 and can therefore market his coffees directly.
+At some point we must meet Mustafa Aba Keno in person.
+The man can certainly tell us a lot - because he only had an export license since 2018 and can therefore market his coffees directly.
 Then Falcon Coffee, an English exporter, became aware of him.
-From then on, both of them work together on improvements every year.
-From a new pulping system, to a moisture measuring device, to agronomic practice - both sides are interested in constantly improving the coffee.
-Stories like this are extremely exciting for us.
-We had his samples on the table for the first time in 2021, and the coffees were still a bit subdued.
-We bought from him for the first time in 2022 and again this year.
+From then on, the two worked together every year on improvements.
+From a new pulping system to a moisture meter to agronomic practices - both sides are interested in constantly improving the coffee.
+Such stories are extremely exciting for us.
+We had his samples on the table for the first time in 2021, when the coffees were still a bit reserved.
+In 2022 we bought from him for the first time and again this year.

-Unfortunately, we don't know that for sure yet - we haven't had any direct contact with Mustafa so far, but have been communicating through his coffees.
+Unfortunately, we don't know that for sure yet - we haven't had any direct contact with Mustafa yet, but have only communicated through his coffees.
 This is interesting: Mustafa makes washed, honey-processed coffees, as well as naturals.
 The Kabira filter coffee was also his.
-The coffee was natural, but tasted much lighter, almost like a honey-processed one.
+The coffee was a natural, but tasted much lighter, almost like a honey-processed.
 And now we have a washed coffee that doesn't taste "classically washed" either.
-It shows a caramel sweetness, the well-known floral notes, but also lime tones.
-A combination that we rarely encounter with washed coffees from this Jimmas region.
+It has a caramel sweetness, the familiar floral notes, but also lime tones.
+A combination that we rarely come across in washed coffees from this region of Jimma.

 Why did we buy this coffee?

 Because for the first time we had the opportunity to get two microlots in different preparations (washed and natural) from the same producer.
-We bought a few bags of Kabira, Mustafa's Natural.
-We would like to accompany him on his journey and start a sensory chronicle of his coffees.
+We bought a few bags of Kabira, Mustafa's natural.
+We want to accompany him on his journey and start a sensory chronicle of his coffees.

 How do we roast these coffees?

 We roast the coffee as a 12.5kg batch in the 30kg Giesen roaster.
-With a roasting time of 8:20 minutes, the coffee is one of our "soon-is-the-spice-roasts".
+With a roasting time of 8:20 minutes, the coffee is one of our "brevity is the soul of wit" roasts.
 With a development time of 45 seconds, we keep this short too.
 We take the coffee out of the roaster in the middle of the first crack and let it crack in the sieve.
-We like to roast washed coffees with a slightly shorter development time and a slightly higher final temperature.
+We like to roast washed coffees with a slightly shorter development time and a tad higher final temperature.